By the end of this article, you will

 I keep it simple and to the point.

 You get back what you spend.
-You don’t lose any money, you don’t lose any money.
+You don’t make any money, you don’t lose any money.

 Let’s say you are importing Tennis balls from China.